jameslkingsley/mars/README.md

 </p>

 ## Motivation
 Mars is designed with large communities in mind.
-When you're the game master for a mission, you take on a big responsibility to deliver a fun experience to the players.
-Current implementations for real-time control don't offer enough detail and cause a lot of headaches when trying to do very specific things.
-The goal of Mars is to create a platform that's extensible and robust allowing communities to create their own additions and customise Mars to suit their needs.
+When you are the game master for a mission, you take on a big responsibility to deliver a fun experience to the players.
+Current implementations for real-time control don't offer enough detail and cause a lot of headaches when trying to do specific things.
+The goal of Mars is to create a platform that is extensible and robust, allowing communities to create their own additions and customise it to suit their needs.

 ## Extensibility
-Mars follows the same development environment and coding guidelines as ACE3 which not only makes it robust and modular, but also familiar.
-Mars is a mod for the Arma community as a whole.
-If you create an addition for Mars that could benefit others, you are expected to share it.
-Creating additions that only apply to your group, for example calling functions from your own mission framework or modset etc. is a reasonable excuse to keep it private.
+Mars follows the same development environment and coding guidelines as ACE3 - for a strong foundation, and familiar design.
+With it you can easily adapt the editor to your community's modset and playstyle.
+All it takes is a few config files and functions, and in a short amount of time you'll be able to improve the quality of a mission, and with it the players' experience.

 ## Contributing
 You can help out with the ongoing development by looking for potential bugs in the code base, or by contributing new features.
-To contribute something to Mars, simply fork the repository and submit your pull requests for review by other collaborators.
-Feel free to join our [Slack](https://mars-slackin.herokuapp.com) for help on setting up Mars and discussing its development.
+To help out, simply fork the repository and submit your pull requests for review by other collaborators.
+Feel free to also join the [Discord](https://discord.gg/0vfzEmmrAOu1T2uk) and [Slack](https://mars-slackin.herokuapp.com/) servers to discuss, develop and troubleshoot.

 ## Coding Guidelines
 This project follows the [ACE3 coding guidelines](http://ace3mod.com/wiki/development/coding-guidelines.html).
 Here's some basic rules: